BlitzPythoner/AMBCT/README.md

 ## How It Works

-1. The program starts by detecting all available drives.
+1. **Drive Detection:**
+   AMBCT scans and lists all available drives with names, sizes, and free space.

+2. **Source Selection:**
-2. The user selects the source (drive or folder).
+   The user selects either an entire drive or a specific folder to back up.

-3. The target destination for the backup is chosen.
+3. **Destination Selection:**
+   A target drive (and optional subfolder) is chosen as the backup destination.

+4. **Storage & Compression Check:**
-4. AMBCT checks the available space and compression settings.
+   AMBCT verifies available space and prompts the user to choose a compression method.

-5. A write-speed benchmark (WinSAT) is performed.
-6. The user reviews all settings before starting.
-7. The backup is created using **wimlib-imagex**, with live progress updates.
-8. Optional post-process actions (verification, shutdown) are executed.
+5. **Performance Benchmark:**
+   A write-speed test using **WinSAT** measures target drive performance to improve ETA accuracy.

+6. **Pre-Backup Summary:**
+   All chosen settings are displayed for final user confirmation.

+7. **Backup Creation:**
+   The program uses **wimlib-imagex** to capture the selected source into a `.wim` file, showing live progress and ETA.

+8. **Post-Processing:**
+   If selected, AMBCT performs integrity verification (`--check`) and/or shuts down the system automatically after completion.

 ---

 ## Limitations

-- Currently supports only **x64 systems**.
-- **x86 version** is planned for a later release.
 - Only **NTFS drives** support Volume Shadow Copy (snapshot).
 - Requires sufficient free space for temporary and output files.
 - Write-speed testing may fail on Windows versions without WinSAT.
+    - If it fails, it can be skipped.

 ---